Open standard

 Reference implementation and tools

-Reference implementation, SDKs, and developer tools
+Reference implementation, SDKs, adapters, mappings, and developer tools

 Interoperability